Powerful partnerships. Standout solutions.

 Eric frequently represents financial services firms, pharmaceutical companies, investors, entertainers and broadcasters, executives, creatives and non-profit entities including religious institutions and organizations.

-• The Diocese of Rockville Centre, New York in a federal civil rights lawsuit against the Village of Old Westbury.
-The Diocese was prevented for 20 years from developing a sacred ministry – a Catholic cemetery – on a former estate in a famous Long Island community.
+- The Diocese of Rockville Centre, in a federal civil rights lawsuit.
+The Diocese was prevented for 20 years from developing a sacred ministry – a Catholic cemetery.
 The Diocese obtained its full entitlement.
 Its ministry directly will serve up to 250,000 persons.
-Millions of acts of religious exercise will be possible into the twenty-second century.
+Millions of acts of religious exercise will be possible into the 22nd century.

-• A professional athlete representation agency, in post-acquisition securities law and employment claims by its founders.
+- A professional athlete representation agency, in securities and employment claims by its founders

 Education